Benchwork/WebQuestioner/readme.txt

 1) run the command
 python startServer.py

-2) open a browser and navigate to http://localhost:8000/index.html
+2) open a browser and type in the address bar http://localhost:8000/index.html
-Do NOT open the index.html file by double clicking it.
+Do NOT open the page by double clicking index.html in the file explorer.

 3) answer the demo questions to get a feel for the app.

-4) see that there is a file created in the same folder as startServer.py with an extension .json, which contains the responses.
+Note that there is a .json file saved in the same folder as questions.js which contains the responses to the questions.

-5) edit questions.js - This file contains comments to
-assis with the process of creating the questions and conditions for showing or not showing a page.
+4) Edit questions.js